Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.77 degrees Kelvin in August 2025, compared to 0.70 in July.
+In both land and oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.77 degrees Kelvin in August 2025, versus 0.70 in July.

 Sample.
-In this monthly time series, there are 2,108 data points in total.
-The time span covered by the series goes from January 1850 to August 2025.
+There are 2,108 observations in the monthly time series shown in the chart above.
+The time span covered by the series is from January 1850 to August 2025.

 History.
-Here’s a quick look at a few descriptive statistics we computed on the entire sample: the anomaly registered a minimum of -1.06 degrees Kelvin in December 1916; it hit a peak of 1.17 in November 2023; it was equal on average to -0.24.
+Here’s a quick look at some summary statistics we computed on the full sample: the anomaly recorded a bottom of -1.06 degrees Kelvin in December 1916; it reached its highest level of 1.17 in November 2023; it was equal on average to -0.24.

 Latest values